 While the transformation of water or other liquids into vapor normally requires great heat, the transformation of these liquids into vapor is accomplished through an adiabatic process, which means the change in state of the liquids was accomplished without any kind of heat energy being used at all.

-because the oil never touches the moving parts, it is easy to clean, and it has timer settings that allow the diffuser to run off and on for up to 9 hours.
-Another ultrasonic-style diffuser we carry is the Classic
+Whisper because the oil never touches the moving parts, it is easy to clean, and it has timer settings that allow the diffuser to run off and on for up to 9 hours.
+Another ultrasonic-style diffuser we carry is the Aroma Ready® Oil Drop.

 Evaporative diffusers are pretty basic in how they operate.
 A fan blows air from the room through some sort of pad or filter that has essential oils dropped onto it.
 The air blowing through the pad causes the oils to evaporate more quickly than normal, and the air with the evaporated oil is blown into the room.